OzCog/atomspace-js/README.md

   `CogStorageNode` is still needed.
 This would need to be a pure custom all-new javascript object, that opens a socket and does the I/O over it.
 It should not be that hard, but its not trivial.
+* Use the cogserver JSON shell.
+See the [JSON shell README](https://github.com/opencog/atomspace/blob/master/opencog/persist/json/README.md) for how to use this.
+This is a solution of the second form, not the third.
+It still requires the cogserver to serialize the data.

 ## The End
 If you want to work on this project, contact the opencog mailing list.